Ev0lv3nta/smartscan-search/README.md

 # SmartScan - Media search engine app

+## ❗ This repository is no longer maintained.
 Search images and videos offline using text or by reverse image search with on-device AI.

 <div align="center">